By Erik Marcus

 Samosas & Pakora

 Two other popular deep fried chaat items are samosas and pakoras.
-Samosas are triangular vegetable-stuffed pastries.
-They’re either served with chutney, or dunked into a spicy chickpea curry.
+Samosas are triangular vegetable-stuffed pastries, either served with chutney, or dunked into a spicy chickpea curry.
 Pakoras are bite-sized pieces of vegetables dipped into a spicy chickpea flour batter and deep fried.
 While samosas sometimes contain meat, a vegetarian samosa is reliably vegan.
 And pakoras are always vegan.

 Aloo Tiki

-Although not as well-known as samosas or pakora, aloo tiki is by far my favorite chaat item.
+Although not as well-known as samosas or pakora, aloo tiki is my favorite chaat item.
 They’re fried potato dumplings, wonderfully spiced and topped with a savory sauce.
 They’re commonly garnished with yogurt, which vegans should ask to omit.

 Vadas